 , you cause the BIG-IP system to copy the traffic on one or more interfaces to another interface that you specify.
 By default, the interface mirroring feature is disabled.

 After you have configured the interfaces on the BIG-IP system, one of the

 primary tasks you perform is to assign those interfaces to the virtual LANs (VLANs) that you create.
 A VLAN

 is a logical subset of hosts on a local area network (LAN) that reside in the same IP address space.
 When you assign multiple interfaces to a single VLAN, traffic destined for a host in that VLAN can travel through any one of these interfaces to reach its destination.
 Conversely, when you assign a single interface to multiple VLANs, the BIG-IP system can use that single interface for any traffic that is intended for hosts in those VLANs.
-For more information on VLANs and assigning interfaces to them, see Chapter 8, Configuring VLANs and VLAN Groups
+For more information about VLANs, see Chapter 25, VLANs and VLAN Groups

 Another powerful feature that you can use for BIG-IP system interfaces is

 is an object that logically groups physical interfaces together to increase bandwidth.
 Link aggregation, through the use of the industry-standard Link Aggregation Control Protocol (LACP), provides regular monitoring of link status, as well as failover if an interface becomes unavailable.
 For more information on using trunks and LACP, see Chapter 22, Trunks

 Finally, you can configure your BIG-IP system interfaces to work with one